-Our Shepherd and Priest in Charge is The Rev. William Martin
+Our Vicar and Rector is The Rev. W.J.S.
+Martin

 Father William Martin was born in Boston and attended Tufts University, earning a BA in Political Science.
 Thereafter he attended King's College Halifax, N.S., and completed the one-year Foundation Year Programme.
 Following this he earned his MA in Classics/Medieveal Theology.
 He supplemented his study with further Divinity study at St. Stephen's House, Oxford, U.K., before traveling to Nassau of the West Indies to be ordained Deacon and Priest by Archbishop Drexel Gomez of the Anglican Province of the West Indies, where he served in the late 1990's.
-After serving at St. John's Chapel, Del Monte, California and at All Saints Church, Mills River, NC, Father Martin was named to be Priest in Charge of St. Michael and All Angels in January, 2013.
+Thereafter, Father Martin served at St. John's Church, Delmonte, CA. Following this, Father Martin served at All Saints Church, Mills River, NC, Father Martin was appointed as Rector of St. Michael and All Angels, Arden, NC in January, 2013.
 Father Martin is also Dean of Logos House of Theological Studies.
-He also teaches as a member of faculty at St. Andrew's Academy.
+He also teaches as a member of faculty at St. Andrews Academy, Lake Almanor, California.

 I believe in one God the Father Almighty, Maker of heaven and earth, And of all things visible and invisible: And in one Lord Jesus Christ, the only-begotten Son of God, Begotten of His Father before all worlds, God of God, Light of Light,Very God of very God, Begotten, not made, Being of one substance with the Father, By whom all things were made: Who for us men, and for our salvation came down from heaven, And was incarnate by the Holy Ghost of the Virgin Mary, And was made man, And was crucified also for us under Pontius Pilate; He suffered and was buried: And the third day He rose again according to the Scriptures: And ascended into heaven, And sitteth on the right hand of the Father: And He shall come again with glory to judge both the quick and the dead; Whose kingdom shall have no end.
 And I believe in the Holy Ghost, The Lord, and Giver of Life, Who proceedeth from the Father and the Son; Who with the Father and the Son together is worshipped and glorified; Who spake by the Prophets: And I believe one Catholic and Apostolic Church: I acknowledge one Baptism for the remission of sins: And I look for the Resurrection of the dead: And the life of the world to come.
 Amen.